Our efforts to report the truth about Obama and Progressives (Socialists), have little effect if you don’t tell others about this web site

 1) We must restore the US economy by eliminating every one of Obama's 24,000 plus rules and regulations that is preventing growth and jobs.
 This is a Trump priority.
 Clinton will continue Obama's economic policies, but seek more debt spending from Congress for infrastructure projects.
 Which will only create temporary jobs if the money isn't wasted elsewhere -- like $800 billion was wasted in 2008--2009.

 2) We must restore the balance of trades, currently at minus $800 billion per year, a Trump priority.
-This a against the wishes of big business, globalists, and Mrs. Clinton and Mr. Obama.
+This is against the wishes of big business, globalists, and Mrs. Clinton and Mr. Obama.

 3) We should remove the Federal Reserve from managing our money supply, because it has done more harm than good serving its global partners.
 Let the US Treasury manage our money.
 Let the Fed distribute it.